s-matyukevich/raspberry-pi-os/docs/lesson01/rpi-os.md

 ```

 This function is one of the simplest in the kernel.
-It works with `Mini UART` device to print something to the screen and read user input.
-The kernel just prints `Hello, world!` message and then enters an infinite loop that read a character from the user and sent it back to the screen.
+It works with `Mini UART` device to print something to screen and read user input.
+The kernel just prints `Hello, world!` message and then enters an infinite loop that reads a character from the user and sends it back to the screen.

 ### Raspberry Pi devices